Jeunese/jeunese.github.io/docs/ux-writing.md

 ## Progressive disclosure philosophy

-Progressive disclosure is an interaction design pattern that sequences information and actions across screens and reveals only essential information.
+Progressive disclosure is an interaction design pattern that involves sequencing information and actions across screens, and revealing only essential information.
 This avoids overwhelming the user and helps them manage complexity.
 It also makes products easier to learn and use, avoids frustration and confusion, and reduces the number of potential errors.
 Some guidelines include:

 -  Don't bombard the user with a lot of information as soon as they're introduced to the product.
 -  Allow the information to progress naturally, from simple to complex.